gravitational/teleport/docs/2.5/trustedclusters.md

 acting as a certificate authority (CA) for all users and nodes.

 To retrieve an SSH certificate, users must authenticate with a cluster through a _proxy server_.
-So if users want to connect to nodes belonging to different clusters, they would normally have to use different `--proxy` flags for each cluster.
+So, if users want to connect to nodes belonging to different clusters, they would normally have to use different `--proxy` flags for each cluster.
 This is not always convenient.